jser/realtime.jser.info/_posts/2014-11-16-building-a-q-a-system-with-polymer-and-firebase.md

 ---
-title: Building a Q&A System With Polymer and Firebase
+title: Building a Q&amp;A System With Polymer and Firebase
 author: azu
 layout: post
 itemUrl: >-